Prices from £19.99

 For more information on the variants of salbutamol inhalers, speak to your doctor, asthma nurse or a pharmacist.

-While there are no special instructions for storing your Airomir inhaler, you should make sure the medicine is stored in a readily accessible place.
+While there are no special storage instructions for Airomir, you should make sure the medicine is stored in an easily accessible place.

 You should carry your reliever inhaler with you in case you experience an asthma attack.